gocd/kubernetes-elastic-agents/docs/configure_cluster_profile.md

    If you are comfortable with cluster-wide permissions you can refer to the [example within the GoCD official helm chart](https://github.com/gocd/helm-chart/blob/master/gocd/templates/gocd-cluster-role.yaml).

-7. Specify `Cluster CA certificate data`.
+1. Specify `Cluster CA certificate data`.
 This should be the base-64-encoded certificate of the Kubernetes API server.
 It can be omitted in the rare case that the Kubernetes API is configured to serve plain HTTP.

+1. Optionally specify the `Cluster request timeout` (in milliseconds).

 !["Kubernetes Cluster Profile"][1]